ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 This makes sure the px4 process does not hang when Ctrl-C is pressed during startup.
 ### Antipattern Category
+General:Hard-coding
 ### Keyword
 hang
 ### Note
+Variable set to true changed to a dynamic one.

 ## Commit #413
 ### Hash